moonbitlang/moonbit-course/course10/course_en.md

 # Summary

-- In this section we introduced
+- In this section, we introduced
   - Two ways to implement HashMap
     - Direct Addressing
     - Open Addressing